aliraza011/aliraza011.github.io/_pages/about.md

   </ul>

 <p>
 Currently, I am working as a Senior Scientist at HRI-EU and actively constribute to research and development.
+I am also a visting researcher at IAD, DONGA Univeristy and Honorary Membear at ICSS UoK England.
 I am always open to research collaborations.
 If you have intriguing research ideas and would like to work together, please send me an email.</p>